Laila el-Haddad: Writing

 El-Haddad has published two books.
 Gaza Mom: Palestine, Politics, Parenting, and Everything In Between, published in 2010, is a compilation of El-Haddad's blogs and other writing about her daily life as she covers the story of Gaza while living it and trying to explain it to her children.
 In 2013, she co-authored The Gaza Kitchen: A Palestinian Culinary Journey with Maggie Schmitt; this cookbook of recipes from across the Gaza Strip both explores the food heritage of the region and tells the stories of Gazan women and men to portray the reality of Palestinian life from a personal perspective.

-She was also featured on the CNN travel show 'Parts Unknown with Anthony Bourdain' 'Jerusalem Episode'.
-In it she shows Bourdain around Gaza's rich food culture.